 Definition of Waters of the U.S. Under the Clean Water ActFinal Rule Issued in May 2015

 The EPA is aiming to expand the definition of U.S. waters that are “navigable” – in some cases, to even small depressions or farm ponds that do not impair the flow of rivers.
 Despite state jurisdiction, this rule could impose federal mandates for water quality levels in these local waters or land uses.
-What’s most troublesome is that the EPA will publish the proposed rule without doing required Regulatory Flexibility Act processes.
+What’s most troublesome is that the EPA proposed the rule without doing required Regulatory Flexibility Act processes.
 EPA claims that the rule will have no significant impact on small businesses even though the rule will clearly restrict the ability of small businesses to expand or develop their land and decrease land value.
 For more information on this rule, please visit nfib.com/waters.

 Lead: Renovation, Repair, and Painting Rule for Public and Commercial Buildings

 Following on its problematic Lead: RRP rule covering residential housing, the EPA is poised to expand the rule to cover commercial buildings.
 While the goal of the rule – protecting people from exposure to lead dust – is laudable, EPA has not yet issued a study or identified data that shows if lead dust from these buildings impact surrounding neighborhoods.
 In addition, EPA appears intent on adapting its residential rule for commercial buildings.
 NFIB is concerned about his approach because the residential rule is punitive mostly to companies that try to comply.
 About 35 percent of small employers, who operate their business outside of their house, own all or part of the building or land on which their business is located.
 These small businesses face higher costs as well.